maemreyo/teaching/ielts/collocations/collins/4__science-and-technology/18-1__ai-automation.md

     "Then, create a final, compact review screen.
 Arrange the 10 collocations in two columns to save space, showing only the term and its short English meaning.
 For example: `Term —— short meaning`."

-    "End the series with a final, important question: 'What do you think is the biggest ethical risk of AI that we need to solve first?
-Share your concerns in the comments.'"
+    "End the series with a final, important question: 'What do you think is the biggest ethical risk of AI that we need to solve first?'"